lukebergmann/Songslide/README.md

 # SOUNDSLIDE
 ## SoundSlide Description

-* This is SOUNDSLIDE a sliding scale, non-profit music uploading platform for emerging artists.
+* This is SOUNDSLIDE, a sliding scale, non-profit music uploading platform for emerging artists.
 Choose how much you want to pay for a song.
 All purchases go into the pockets of the artist.

 ## Screenshots